OceanographyforEveryone/OpenCTD/OpenCTD_Feather_Adalogger/Support Code/README.md

 This folder contains support code for the OpenCTD.
-In Arduino Libraries, you will find all compressed folders for all of the libraries that are required to run the OpenCTD software.
+In Arduino Libraries, you will find compressed folders for all of the libraries that are required to run the OpenCTD software.
 These include:

 - [Arduino-Temperature-Control-Library.zip](https://github.com/OceanographyforEveryone/OpenCTD/blob/master/OpenCTD_Feather_Adalogger/Support%20Code/Arduino%20Libraries/Arduino-Temperature-Control-Library.zip) which allows you to communicate with the temperature sensor array
 - [MS5803_14.zip](https://github.com/OceanographyforEveryone/OpenCTD/blob/master/OpenCTD_Feather_Adalogger/Support%20Code/Arduino%20Libraries/MS5803_14.zip) which supports the 14-bar pressure sensors